Does Medicare Cover Omnipod?

 Did you know that over 14 million seniors in the United States are currently living with diabetes?

 Every year, more than 1.5 million people are newly diagnosed with this disease.
-If you are insulin-dependent, having an insulin management system, or patch pump offers many health and convenience advantages.
+If you are insulin-dependent, having an insulin management system, or an insulin patch pump like Omnipod, offers many health and convenience advantages.

 Medicare Coverage for Omnipod Insulin Patch Pump